Tip: To make a simple .mnu file from a 'payload' file (e.g. an ISO), drag-and-drop the payload file onto the

 Here is another example of how to run the same .imgPTN file in two ways - (place the .mnu file and the .imgPTN file in a MNU 3rd-level sub-folder)

 Normally, when you select a .imgPTN file (of any type), E2B will display some information about the file and then prompt the user to ask if it is OK to switch partitions.
 This can be suppressed for .imgPTN files by using the file extension .imgPTNAUTO, however there is no equivalent file extension for other similar .imgPTN file extensions such as .imgPTNLBAa23.
 In this case use the AUTOCSM variable in a .mnu file as follows:

 title Clonezilla AutoCSM \n Auto-run Clonezilla image and display the CSM menu

-If you don't want the clonezilla .imgPTNLBA23 file to be listed in the menu as well as the .mnu file entry, place both the ISO and the .mnu in a subfolder (e.g. move it from \_ISO\BACKUP to \_ISO\BACKUP\MNU or \_ISO\BACKUP\ANYNAME).
+If you don't want the clonezilla .imgPTNLBA23 file to be listed in the menu as well as the .mnu file entry, place both the image file and the .mnu in a subfolder (e.g. move it from \_ISO\BACKUP to \_ISO\BACKUP\MNU or \_ISO\BACKUP\ANYNAME).

-Tip: If you add 'set AUTOCSM=1' to your \_ISO\MyE2B.cfg file, then the .imgPTN user prompt text will be suppresses for all .imgPTN-family files.
+Tip: If you add 'set AUTOCSM=1' to your \_ISO\MyE2B.cfg file, then the .imgPTN user prompt text will be suppressed for all .imgPTN-family files.